 Chinese hospital pharmacies are also relatively well-stocked with imported drugs, perhaps just with a slightly marked-up price from what you’d pay at home.
 Just make sure you can communicate your needs with the doctor in Chinese and be prepared to pay for the medicine by yourself, potentially in cash.

-Most Chinese international schools and universities have a counselor whose job is to help students with anything related to school or beyond that bothers their minds.
+Most Chinese international schools and universities have a counsellor whose job is to help students with anything related to school or beyond that bothers their minds.

 This being the first step toward addressing an issue, these professionals can also guide a child or an adolescent forward to find more comprehensive medical help.
 This service should be confidential and free of charge for students, but it’s best to check personally before pouring your heart out.